Skip to main content

 • Token has restricted scope

-• Account-specific token used for wrong account
+• Account-specific token used for a different account

 Solutions:

-• Use token with appropriate scope
+• Use a token with the appropriate scope

 404 Not Found